 This exercise helps you develop a persona for your character, allowing you to easily slide into the role and create a more authentic and organic performance.

-For example, Nintendo’s Mario is an Italian plumber who resides in the Mushroom Kingdom.
+For example, Nintendo’s Mario is an Italian plumber who lives in the Mushroom Kingdom.
 He is quite small and pudgy, and his life mainly consists of completing thrilling missions to save Princess Peach.

 The talented voice actor behind Mario, Charles Martinet, manages to capture the whole story of the character through voice over.
 He gives Mario a thick, Italian accent and an upbeat voice, making audiences believe that he’s a fun, Italian plumber with enough energy for any adventure.